Una Noche Clara / A Clear Night

 van der Kolk, B. A. (2014).
 The body keeps the score: Brain, mind, and body in the healing of trauma.
 Viking.

-What struck me, reading their work, was how the third dimension creates a vicious cycle.
+What struck me while reading their work was how the third dimension creates a vicious cycle.
 The more burned out we become, the less effective we feel.
-The less effective we think, the harder we push to prove our worth.
+The less effective we think we are, the harder we push to prove our worth.
 The harder we try, the more depleted we become.
 I had been running that cycle for years, perhaps decades, without seeing it clearly.

 Here, by the sea, those symptoms have begun to ease.
 The shoulders are learning to drop.
 The jaw softens.
 Sleep comes and stays.
 The body is remembering safety, one quiet morning at a time.